shutirtha-roy/institute-admission-test-project/README.md

    - Access the backend server via [http://localhost:8000/](http://localhost:8000/).

 6. **Database Connection**:
-   - The application should automatically connect to the MongoDB server using the database named "instatuteDB".
+   - The application should automatically connect to the MongoDB server using the database named "instatuteDB2".
    - Ensure that MongoDB is running and accessible on the default port (27017) for this connection to succeed.